Top Ten Disney Animated Films

 Historically, it was Victor Hugo's work (titled "Notre Dame de Paris" in French and "The Hunchback of Notre Dame" in English) that inspired people to become interested in restoring this amazing Gothic structure, since the Gothic style of architecture had long since fallen out of fashion, replaced by a more restrained neo-classical style in France.

-Personally, this movie left a huge impression on me, seeing it at the tender age of 6.
-I was, as I've said before, mentally advanced for my age as a child, but there were still plenty of things about the movie that were mysterious to me, which led me on a path of further study into many subjects.
+This movie left a huge impression on me, seeing it at the tender age of 6.
+I was mentally advanced for my age as a child, but there were still plenty of things about the movie that were mysterious to me, which led me on a path of further study into many subjects.
 For instance, this was the first time I remember even hearing the word "architecture", and then I ended up doing a project on it for 1st grade.
 Let's just say my teacher was impressed.
 Mom took me to see this movie not knowing I think all the things it would provoke discussion on.
 I remember at length discussing the idea of religious and ethnic persecution, because as a child it's rather hard to understand why someone would just want to wipe out an entire group of people under some delusion that God thinks they're evil and icky.
-The movie also, I believe, was integral to my eventual maddening obsession with France and medieval European history, in all it's deliciously gory goodness.
+The movie also was integral to my eventual obsession with France and medieval European history, in all it's deliciously gory goodness.
 It also got me interested in reading Victor Hugo, which led me to read many other classic works of French literature.

 The Bells of Notre Dame - Hunchback of Notre Dame